sylverjoy/Projet_Node_-_React/README.md

 #### 'Stats' menu :

 In this tab you can see some graphs about your current progression.
-This tab is not finished.

 ![image](https://github.com/sylverjoy/learning-webapp-project/assets/113913066/725c5722-13a9-478e-8440-94d5f7ab0522)